ch007m/home-devices/volumio.md

   ![](images/edit_api_key.png?raw=true)

-- From the left menu, click on the `Credentials` button and `OAuthClient ID` from the popup list
+- From the left menu, click on the `Credentials` button; next on the button `+ CREATE CREDENTIALS` and select `OAuthClient ID` from the popup list
 - Select as `application type`, `Desktop App` and name it `volumio-youtube-USERNAME`

   ![](images/create_oauth_client_id.png?raw=true)